-For each catchment, applicants are ranked by the Project Team according to the criteria outlined below with further information in the Programme Terms and Conditions document.
+For each catchment, applicants will be ranked by the Project Team according to the criteria outlined below with further information in the Programme Terms and Conditions document.

-The highest ranked applicants are shortlisted for acceptance at regular intervals during the recruitment phase.
+The highest ranked applicants will be shortlisted for acceptance at regular intervals during the recruitment phase.

-Unsuccessful applicants automatically roll over to be considered again for the next round of recruitment, therefore it is recommended that prospective applicants submit an application at the earliest possible time to increase their chances of being accepted.
+Unsuccessful applicants will automatically roll over to be considered again for the next round of recruitment, therefore it is recommended that prospective applicants submit an application at the earliest possible time to increase their chances of being accepted.

-The proximity and connectivity to freshwater pearl mussel habitat is used to prioritise applicants as follows:
+The proximity and connectivity to freshwater pearl mussel habitat will be used to prioritise applicants as follows: